apache/spark/docs/ml-classification-regression.md

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
-Data are read from a file where each line has a format label,feature i.e. 4710.28,500.00.
-The data are split to training and testing set.
-Model is created using the training set and a mean squared error is calculated from the predicted labels and real labels in the test set.

 Refer to the [`IsotonicRegression` Scala docs](api/scala/index.html#org.apache.spark.ml.regression.IsotonicRegression) for details on the API.

 {% include_example scala/org/apache/spark/examples/ml/IsotonicRegressionExample.scala %}
 </div>
 <div data-lang="java" markdown="1">
-Data are read from a file where each line has a format label,feature i.e. 4710.28,500.00.
-The data are split to training and testing set.
-Model is created using the training set and a mean squared error is calculated from the predicted labels and real labels in the test set.

 Refer to the [`IsotonicRegression` Java docs](api/java/org/apache/spark/ml/regression/IsotonicRegression.html) for details on the API.

 {% include_example java/org/apache/spark/examples/ml/JavaIsotonicRegressionExample.java %}
 </div>
 <div data-lang="python" markdown="1">
-Data are read from a file where each line has a format label,feature i.e. 4710.28,500.00.
-The data are split to training and testing set.
-Model is created using the training set and a mean squared error is calculated from the predicted labels and real labels in the test set.

 Refer to the [`IsotonicRegression` Python docs](api/python/pyspark.ml.html#pyspark.ml.regression.IsotonicRegression) for more details on the API.